Thank Goodness for Pink Sprinkles, Pizza, and my Italian Pine Nut Salad

 I’ve made cupcakes before, and my own husband had the nerve to tell me that Duncan Hines was better.
 Personally, I think he’s just smitten with that brand name.

 So, I didn’t get all-natural on the cupcakes this time.
 I got a little help from Mr. Hines.
 Not my husband, even though he cleaned the bowls.
 I improved the mix recipe with a little help from the Cupcake Doctor book.

 The icing?
 Well, I refused to buy store-bought icing with things in it that I couldn’t pronounce.
 So, maybe I do have a little Suzy in me these days.
-I looked at Martha’s recipe for pink icing, but it looked too complicated because she made a meringue.
-You had to separate eggs, and boil sugar while stirring for a long, long time.
+I looked at Martha Stewart's recipe for pink icing, but it looked too complicated because she made a meringue.

-I can barely spell meringue and certainly don’t have time to stir.
+I can barely spell meringue and certainly don’t have time for all the stirring it requires.

 I studied Martha’s pink way for a long time and decided to try to include strawberry jam in my buttercream recipe to turn my icing pink.
 It seemed like a good idea.

 But you know what?
 The cupcakes the birthday girl made were delicious, and the smile on my little girl’s face while making her cupcakes was priceless.

 Plus, I can tell everyone that a 3-year-old made them!